Seahawks pre-draft position review: Futures of Carson, Penny could dictate what Seahawks do at running back

 Backups: Rashaad Penny, Travis Homer, Adam Choice.

 Key offseason losses: Marshawn Lynch, C.J.
-Prosise and Robert Turbin are all free free agents and remain unsigned.
+Prosise and Robert Turbin are all free agents and remain unsigned.
 No one is ruling out that Lynch could play again this year at some point.
 But Seattle has to treat any possible Lynch return as a luxury, or as a potential complementary/situational player, and fill out the rest of its roster assuming he doesn’t come back.

 Fullback